Sithu-Aung-Khant/Devfolio_01/PROCESS.md

 - Today, I move useState from child component {toggle} to parent compoent {navbar} so that I can manipulate logo icon based on the dark mode of the window.
 - I wasn't sure I can do it so I create a new branch and test my logic, but it works!
 Amazing! so I will merge the branch.

+### Adding dark/light button on mobile viw.

+- I want to add toggle beside the menu icon right here.
+- It was easy to implement it, I thought it wouldn't be that easy.
+But I got it.
+It is so easy to style for both dark and light mode.
+I'm loving tailwind CSS.